-Before I got my Incra router table fence, I would use a stop block and automotive feeler gauges.
-Pivot the fence about one end and rotate the other end.I've been using a Bosch 1181 router table for a couple of years now.
+Before I changed tables/fence I would measure the distance to the front of the table from the far left and right side of the fence.
+If it was tight bump it back a hair and measure, make another cut until you get the distance right.I've been using a Bosch 1181 router table for a couple of years now.
 While mostly it's ok, I am a bit fustrated on setting the fence distance to the bit.
 There are 2 knobs on each side and a cheesy distance gauge.
 It's hard to get the distance dead on with out some trial and error.

 Recently, I was somewhat foiled when cutting a sliding dove tail joint using a 14 degree 1/2" bit.
 The side where you cut down the middle is fine, it's the other side where you take 2 cuts on each side of the "pin" which is tough.
 You are supposed to cut a little bit off, on each side, until it fits.
 This is like 1/32 or even 1/64 for a cut.
 That's hard to get set with this type of fence.
 I am tapping just a wee bit, but it's hard to do on both sides and know how far you've moved it.
 I was wondering if there are suggestions for a better way to go at this.